-In Kenya, many organizations, especially at the industry have embraced service quality management techniques such as ISO standards and TQM programs.
-For instance, all government parastatals and Public Universities in Kenya are currently ISO certified.
-It has been pointed out that some elements of TQM are not adhered to making it less effective to address the challenges to quality.
-Despite the existence of quality policy across organizations in Kenya, concerns have been raised over the lack of implementation of TQM across organizations (Kenya Bureau of Standards, 2014).
 Cold chain refers to the transportation of temperature sensitive products along a supply chain through thermal and refrigerated packaging methods and the logistical planning to protect the integrity of these shipments (Simchi-Levi, Kaminksy, & Simchi-Levi, 2008).
 The goal of the cold chain management is to preserve the quality by maintaining the proper temperature (between 2°C to 8°C throughout the supply chain (Bishara, 2006) of the product throughout the cold chain handoffs till the time it reaches the customer (Burger, et al. 2009).
 In the health sector, the pharmaceutical cold chain is concerned with the transportation, storage, and handling of pharmaceutical products in a safe environment from the manufacturer to the end user.
 Temperatures outside the recommended ranges may reduce potency leading to the lack of desired response e.g. reduced immunity.
 Thus, the control of storage and transportation temperature is essential in maintaining the quality of medicines and protecting patients from sub-standard or ineffective medicines that may result from inadequate control (Kanji, 2012).

 World Health Organization (2010) has noted that 25% of all vaccine products reach their destination in a degraded state.
 This according to the Medicines and Healthcare Products Regulatory Agency is due to temperature rises above desired parameters, thereby contributing 43% of reported noncompliant cases.
 Worldwide vaccine-preventable diseases are responsible for about 25% of the 10 million deaths occurring annually for children under 5 years of age.
 Global warming makes temperature control issues a growing challenge in the cold chain supply (Bishara, 2007).

 Bishara (2007) states that according to Medicines and Healthcare Products Regulatory Authority (MHRA) of the United Kingdom, 32% of all critical and major deficiencies recorded by MHRA's Good Distribution Practice (GDP) inspectors during 2005/2006 related to the control and monitoring of storage and transportation temperatures.
 Comparatively, 43% critical and major deficiencies were recorded in 2004/2005 respectively.
 In view of this, many countries such as Canada, Ireland, Australia, Singapore, South Korea, and European Union have issued regulations and specific guidelines that address product integrity during transportation of cold chain medicines and hence the significant reduction in deficiencies.
 In Kenya, it is just recently (May 2016) that PPB issued proposed guideline for transportation of cold chain products.
-The product must be transportation in a manner that ensures the products will be maintained within an acceptable temperature range as defined in the approved labeling and supported by stability data.
-Pharmaceuticals shall be transportation in a manner that transportation temperatures meet the Pharmacy and Poisons Board's WHO's and temperature zoning requirements, and ank8y temperature excursions above or below the manufacturer's labeled storage temperature range do not adversely affect product quality.
-It is the responsibility of the transportation to maintain load temperatures within the temperature defined for the product.
-Temperature-controlled road vehicles shall be used for transportation of pharmaceuticals, and these shall be calibrated by the Kenya Bureau of Standards (KEBS) to ensure they comply with temperature and humidity requirements in Kenya Pharmaceuticals otherwise, cold chain supply had generally been neglected in regard to the establishment, development, maintenance and control of the activities involved especially in the private sector which really supports the health sector mainly because the cold chain supply process involves multiple parties, high risks and high financial investments .When there is an equipment or management failure at the primary level, large quantities of cold chain products may be destroyed in a matter of a few hours (Kamau & Mukui, 2005).
+The product must be transported in a manner that ensures the products will be maintained within an acceptable temperature range as defined in the approved labeling and supported by stability data.
+Pharmaceuticals shall be transported in a manner that transportation temperatures meet the Pharmacy and Poisons Board's and WHO's temperature zoning requirements, and any temperature excursions above or below the manufacturer's labeled storage temperature range do not adversely affect product quality.
+It is the responsibility of the transporters to maintain load temperatures within the temperature defined for the product.
+Temperature-controlled road vehicles shall be used for transportation of pharmaceuticals, and these shall be calibrated by the Kenya Bureau of Standards (KEBS) to ensure they comply with temperature and humidity requirements in Kenya Pharmaceuticals otherwise, cold chain supply has generally been neglected in regard to the establishment, development, maintenance and control of the activities involved especially in the private sector which really supports the health sector mainly because the cold chain supply process involves multiple parties, high risks and high financial investments .
+When there is an equipment or management failure at the primary level, large quantities of cold chain products may be destroyed in a matter of a few hours (Kamau & Mukui, 2005).